IOCCC image by Matt Zucker

 At least one judge prefers to maintain the use of the leap-second as part of the world’s time standard.
 If your code prints time with seconds, we prefer that your code be capable of printing the time of day during a leap-second where the value in seconds after the minute mark is 60.

-The “how to build” process (via the Makefile or otherwise) should not be used to try and get around the size limit.
+The Makefile should not be used to try and get around the size limit.
 It is one thing to make use of a several -Ds on the compile line to help out, but it is quite another to use many bytes of -Ds in order to try and squeeze the source under the size limit.

 Your source code, post-pre-processing, should not exceed the size of Microsoft Windows. :-)